Spanish Medical Interpreting Program

 There is much more to being a certified healthcare interpreter than you would think!

 ¿Hablas español?
 Do you want to build on your bilingual skills and work with the Latino community in the healthcare field?
-The Spanish Medical Interpreting Program (SMIP) at CBC may be for you!
-Our program prepares students to enter the rewarding, flexible, and well-compensated career of healthcare interpreting.
-The desire to work in this profession is fueled by a passion to help linguistically diverse patients receive equitable healthcare and improved health outcomes.
-The program starts every fall quarter and applicants must pass an entrance test to be accepted.
+The Spanish Medical Interpreter certificate at CBC may be for you!
+Our program prepares you to enter the rewarding, flexible, and well-compensated career of healthcare interpreting.
+Interpreters are fueled by a passion to help members of the Spanish-speaking community to access quality health care services.

-In addition to the class lecture and lab hours, each quarter students are required to complete clinical hours.
+In addition to the class lectures, some of the courses in the program have clinical requirements.
 These hours include a minimum number of shifts, which are performed at various healthcare clinics located throughout the Tri-Cities.
 Shifts are available during the week and on Saturdays.
-Students need to arrange to attend these required shifts, as attendance is mandatory.

 • During the program you will learn relevant bilingual medical terminology, along with definitions of important terms and concepts.

-• You will learn about standard interpreter protocols and state, national and international interpreter ethics and standards of practice.
+• You will learn about national interpreter protocols, ethics, and standards of practice.

-• There will be plenty of guided in-class interpreting practice, plus a chance to practice everything you learn in class with patients and healthcare providers during clinical hours.
+• There will be plenty of guided in-class interpreting practice, plus a chance to practice everything you learn in class with patients and healthcare providers during the courses with clinical hours.

 Fall

-• HSCI 148 Spanish Medical Interpreting I (5 credits)
+• INTP 102 Medical Terminology for Interpreters I (5 credits)

 Winter